Improvement and generalization of ABCD method with Bayesian inference: From ABCD to probabilistic models for data-driven LHC analyses

 The method consists in finding two observables which have independent distributions for the background and that can be simultaneously measured in each event, say ${\cal O}_1$ and ${\cal O}_2$.
 We then divide the outcome of each one of the two observables into two regions, in such a way that the signal lies in only one of the four regions that are determined by the aforementioned division.
 These regions are usually named A, B, C and D. For the sake of clarity we define the region e.g. AB as the one containing all the events in A and all the events in B; and so on with all the combinations.
 Therefore, we can name the regions such that the output for ${\cal O}_1$ is either in the region AB or CD, and the output for ${\cal O}_2$ is either in AC or BD, as in Fig.~\ref{abcd}.
 Henceforth, if we make the choices such that signal only lies in region A, then it is easy to show that under the mentioned assumptions the number of background events in this region will be determined through

 Where $N_X$ refers to the number of events in region $X$. $N_A(\mbox{background})$ refers to the number of background events in region $A$.
-This result is easily understood because if the observables have background distributions which are independent of each other, then one expects the ratio $N_C/N_D$ to be equal to $N_A({\mbox{background}})/N_B$.
+This result is easily understood because if the events are distributed according to the background distribution in which the observables are independent, then one expects the ratio $N_C/N_D$ to be equal to $N_A({\mbox{background}})/N_B$.
 Observe that we assume that only region A contains signal.
 In the literature one can sometimes find that B is named as control region, and $N_C/N_D$ as a transfer function.

-As it can be appraised, the ABCD method is very clever and simple, and it has worked with excellent results and achievements in HEP, as discussed in the Introduction.
-However, if the hypotheses are not exactly satisfied, the predictions would deviate from their corresponding true values, as expected.
-Not only that, but also if the total number of events in B, C or D is small, then its Poisson fluctuation would propagate to the signal and background events predicted in A.
+As it can be appraised, the ABCD method is very clever and simple, and it has worked with excellent results and achievements in HEP, as discussed in the introduction.
+However, if the hypotheses are not exactly satisfied, the predictions would deviate from their corresponding true values, as expected for any statistical analysis with the same hypotheses.
+Not only that, but also if the total number of events in B, C or D is small, then its Poisson fluctuation would propagate to the signal and background events predicted in A, a characteristic which is potentially alleviated in our proposed method by using differential information.

 Therefore, it is also interesting to analyze some limitations in applying the ABCD method.
 As a first observation one should notice that the method uses {\it hard cuts} to define the regions; whereas mixture models can deal with all the information contained in the dataset.
-Using this information, applications in statistics \cite{bishop} have shown improvements when using {\it soft-assignments} \cite{soft-hard}.
-That is, each event has a given probability of being signal and a given probability of being background (in mixture models this is usually referred as {\it responsibility} \cite{bishop}).
+Using this information, applications in statistics have shown improvements when using {\it soft-assignments} \cite{soft-hard}.
+That is, each event has a given probability of being signal and a given probability of being background (in mixture models this is usually referred as {\it responsibility}).
 As a second point, one should notice that the ABCD method is limited to two independent observables.
-This yields that when there are more independent observables then some of them are combined to reduce the number of observables, and/or the method is {\it binned} in the other observables.
-In these cases one computes many ABCD methods according to the binned output of the other observable(s).
+Because of this, when there are more independent observables then some of them must be combined to reduce the number of observables, and/or the method is {\it binned} in the other observables.
+In the latter scenario, one computes many ABCD methods according to the binned output of the other observable(s).
 Also, if it is the case that there are many different backgrounds, then the ABCD method does not have the tools to exploit this knowledge beyond its formula in Eq.~\ref{abcd}.